bezosonfleek/AWS-Cloud-Projects/Load Data into DynamoDB/README.md

    ls ... cat Forum.json

-   Load the data of all four files into DynamoDB using AWS CLI's batch-write-item command: use the load-data.sh script
+   Load the data of all four files into DynamoDB using AWS CLI's batch-write-item command: copy the load-data.sh commands to your CloudShell environment.

 The aws dynamodb batch-write-item command is used to load or insert multiple items into DynamoDB tables!